Judaism and Kabbalah

 Strictly speaking therefore Judaism is a political movement, run by lawyers, very old, but political in nature.

 The tribes and the Bible

 Shamanic capabilities tend to be inherited.
 Tribes across the world used various means to identify these tribal groups and hence inherited capabilities, the most common was the 'totem'.
-Where temples or other permanent structures existed, the geneology was often recorded on the walls of the buildings.
+Where temples or other permanent structures existed, the genealogy was often recorded on the walls of the buildings.
 Where there was a writing system, it was recorded in writing.
-And this is why there is such attention paid to the geneology of the Jewish tribes in the Bible.
+And this is why there is such attention paid to the genealogy of the Jewish tribes in the Bible.
 The 'Bible' [as it is now] was the book recording the lines of shamanic capabilities.

 The role of the Prophets